Best apps to prepare for Groundhog Day

 Encyclopedia Britannica

-Every wanted to learn more about groundhogs?
+Ever wanted to learn more about groundhogs?
 Well, now is your chance!

 The Encyclopedia Britannica is a treasure trove of information and facts you never even knew existed — like how groundhogs are just one of 14 different species of marmots (who knew?).
 Fill your brain with as many facts about groundhogs and Groundhog Day as you can and impress your friends with your knowledge on the big day.
 You'll look like a genius!

-Funny Groundhog Stickers Pack
+Groundhog Stickers

 Why not have a little fun with all your iMessage contacts this Groundhog Day?

-The Funny Groundhog Stickers Pack comes with over 30 different fun groundhog stickers you can add to all your conversations.
+The Groundhog Stickers pack comes with over 30 different fun groundhog stickers you can add to all your conversations.

 Whether you're crying, laughing, or sleeping, this sticker pack will have a cute groundhog sticker you can use to convey the right emotion.